 Sometimes customers are on edge, and it isn’t clear why.
 You have to take it with a grain of salt and keep serving customers well.
 In other words, you can’t control how people react, but you can bring your best to every interaction.

-5 – Ownership is not the same responsibility (and some workers require real responsibility)
+5 – Ownership is not the same as responsibility (and some workers require real responsibility)

 In our store, our managers used the word ownership – a lot.
 At first, I thought it was a synonym for responsibility, but it isn’t.
 Here is how they differ: Ownership is taking your assigned task and internalizing the outcome.
 Responsibility is making choices that impact the result of the assigned task and then owning the outcome.